 A 14,000-ton extrusion press used for making aircraft parts receives an extreme makeover via hydraulics.

 Universal Alloy Corp.
-(UAC), a business unit of Alu Menziken Aerospace Group of Switzerland and manufacturer aluminum alloys, recently purchased and upgraded the world's largest indirect extrusion press to expand its aerospace market offerings.
-Built in Germany in the 1940s, the 122-foot extrusion press originally made aircraft components in World War II.
+(UAC), a business unit of Alu Menziken Aerospace Group, Reinach, Switzerland, and manufacturer aluminum alloys, recently purchased and upgraded the world's largest indirect extrusion press to expand its aerospace market offerings.
+Built in Germany in the 1940s, the 122-foot extrusion press originally made aircraft components in World War 2.
 The press, which now extrudes 16,200 tons, was disassembled, shipped, and reassembled at UAC's Canton, Ga. facility — where it began production in early 2005 after an extensive revamp effort.

 Originally, the 14,000-ton water-hydraulic horizontal three-stage extrusion press was used mainly to extrude magnesium and aluminum aircraft components.
 One of the stories UAC has heard is that this press made aluminum skins for V-1 rockets, but the company officials don't know for certain if that ever happened.

 After WW2, the press was shipped from Germany to the U.S., as part of a U.S. Air Force heavy press program.
 The press was acquired by Dow Chemical Corp. and reassembled in Madison, Ill., where it was used to extrude magnesium alloys mainly for aircraft and missiles.
 Its third owner was Spectrulite Consortium, St. Louis, which used the press to produce aluminum and magnesium extrusions.
 In 2003, UAC purchased the press rights from Spectrulite with the goal of expanding its aerospace business.
 In addition to the new press, the UAC facility in Canton operates four extrusion presses ranging from 900 to 2750 tons.